Different Types of EMR’s / EHR’s and Data Integration

 Benefits: Improved scalability, cost-effectiveness, and ease of updates.

-Open Source EMRs/EHRs:
+Open Source EMRs and EHRs:

 Description: Software with a publicly available source code, allowing customization and modification.